 * cTNM classification (clinical staging):

-After treatment, patients are screened for recurrence by endoscopy and CT of the neck, chest, and abdomen at 6-month intervals for 3 years and annually thereafter.
+After treatment, patients typically are screened for recurrence by endoscopy and CT of the neck, chest, and abdomen at 6-month intervals for 2 to 3 years.
+Endoscopy is used after treatment with chemoradiation alone or endoscopic resection alone.

 Patients with Barrett esophagus require intense long-term treatment for gastroesophageal reflux disease Gastroesophageal Reflux Disease (GERD) Incompetence of the lower esophageal sphincter allows reflux of gastric contents into the esophagus, causing burning pain.
 Prolonged reflux may lead to esophagitis, stricture, and rarely metaplasia... read more and endoscopic surveillance for malignant transformation at 3- to 12-month intervals depending on the degree of metaplasia.